The Discomfort of Aging Skin Issues

 Sun protection for dry skin

-It is particularly important to care for your skin during these hot summer months.
+It is particularly important to care for your skin during hot summer months.
 One of the main complaints in older adults is the discomfort of dry skin.
 The skin becomes drier due to decreased production of essential oils, such as sebum.
 Your skin can feel rough, itchy, and scaly.
 It can interrupt your sleep and leave you feeling uncomfortable and irritable.

 Reasons for dry skin in the elderly: